aershov24/full-stack-interview-questions/README.md

 #### Q: Briefly describe the correct usage of the following HTML5 semantic elements: <header>, <article>, <section>, <footer>
 #### Q: What are `defer` and `async` attributes on a `<script>` tag?
 #### Q: What is the DOM?
-#### Q: Discuss the differences between an HTML specification and a browserâ€™s implementation thereof.
+#### Q: Discuss the differences between an HTML specification and a browser’s implementation thereof.
 #### Q: What are some differences that XHTML has compared to HTML?
 #### Q: Where and why is the `rel="noopener"` attribute used?
 #### Q: What is HTML5 Web Storage?
 Explain `localStorage` and `sessionStorage`.